kannans89/ES6Repo/11_ES6_BuiltInObj/11_BuiltInObj.md

 ## Number

+Some popular methods added to the Number object in ES6 are:

 |Sr.No |  method    | description|
 |:----:|:----------|:-------|
 | 1 |   Number.isFinite(value)  |  method determines whether the passed value is a finite number.Returns true/false